TemitopeOladokun/Matrix/README.md

 # Matrix

-With this lines of code, I try to manipulate matrix using numpy
+With this lines of code, I try to manipulate different types of matrix using numpy